langchain-ai/langchain-nvidia/libs/ai-endpoints/README.md

 ## Setup

 **To get started:**
-1. Create a free account with [NVIDIA](https://build.nvidia.com/), which hosts NVIDIA AI Foundation models
+1. Create a free account with [NVIDIA](https://build.nvidia.com/), which hosts NVIDIA AI Foundation models.
-2. Click on your model of choice
+2. Click on your model of choice.
-3. Under Input select the Python tab, and click Get API Key.
-Then click Generate Key
+3. Under Input select the Python tab, and click `Get API Key`.
+Then click `Generate Key`.
 4. Copy and save the generated key as NVIDIA_API_KEY.
 From there, you should have access to the endpoints.

 ```python